jessesquires/JSQCoreDataKit/README.md

 Created and maintained by [**@jesse_squires**](https://twitter.com/jesse_squires)

-This project is a Swift rewrite of [RSTCoreDataKit](https://github.com/rosettastone/RSTCoreDataKit).
+This project is a Swift rewrite and rethinking of [RSTCoreDataKit](https://github.com/rosettastone/RSTCoreDataKit).

 ## License